Armed forces committee overview

 • If DMS staff feel that a request is not reasonable, outside of their competencies or scope of their job plan or involves working for additional hours they should direct their concerns with their Commanding Officer who will engage with Trusts where clarification is required.

-If you experience any issues in the lead up to or during industrial action, please contact [email protected] or call 0300 123 1233 or webchat on our website.
+If you experience any issues in the lead up to or during industrial action, please contact us.

-Alternatively, contact the armed forces committee at [email protected].
+Alternatively, email the armed forces committee.
 We would like to hear from you about your experiences of industrial action.

 Our priorities